DistributeCompany/open-manufacturing-model-docs/docs/tutorials/3d-printing-factory.md

 ```

 :::tip
 Consider checking material levels before starting the job to avoid interruptions.
-You might want to create a setup Action that verifies sufficient materials are available.
+You might want to add an additional Action to the Job that checks if the Resource is properly setup and satisfies all Part requirements.
+In this way, `print_action` should not fail or be put on-hold due to missing Parts.
 :::

 ## What's Next?

-Now that you've seen how to create a complete 3D printing workflow with OMM, you can:
+Now that you've seen how to create a 3D printing workflow with OMM, you can:
 - Experiment with different product configurations
 - Add quality control actions
 - Implement more complex multi-machine workflows
 - Create automated material restocking systems

-Remember, OMM is flexible and can be adapted to fit your specific manufacturing needs.
-Feel free to modify this example to match your own 3D printing setup!